We improve the care, quality of life, and survival rate of children with malignant diseases.

 Dr. Mitchell Cairo

-The Pediatric Cancer Research Foundation Laboratory at Maria Fareri Children's Hospital at New York Medical College is focused on five overarching areas of research.
+The Pediatric Cancer Research Foundation Laboratory at Maria Fareri Children's Hospital at New York Medical College is focused on six overarching areas of research.
 These state of the art research initiatives include:

 - Cancer genetics and treatment of childhood and adolescent hematological malignancies;